lucattelli/dynamic-abap-examples/README.md

 These examples should be used for learning purposes only, and I do not provide any kind of warranty regarding it's use on a production environment.
 You can copy it, learn from it, use it as a starting point for your own implementations, but do it at your own risk.

-Feel free to commit changes, corrections, improvements, more examples, etc. Thanks! ;)
+Feel free to commit changes, fixes, improvements, more examples, etc. Thanks! ;)